mezis/mezis.github.com/_drafts/learning-part-2.md

 score, are valuable inputs (in the sense that they help make predictions).

 We run another series of experiments, and compare with the "base" scenario X7.
-Here's an exerpt of the results:
+Here's an excerpt of the results:

 <figure>
   <img src="/public/2014-10-learning/without-fields.svg"/>